Metaboverse/Metaboverse/docs/content/faqs.rst

 ------------------------------------
 Error: :data:`AttributeError: 'float' object has no attribute 'lstrip'`
 ------------------------------------
 | If the error, :data:`AttributeError: 'float' object has no attribute 'lstrip'`, appears this is likely caused by missing values in one of the provided data tables.
-While current procedures should now handle this issue, if this error persists, you might try deleting any trailing whitespace from your data tables.
+While current procedures should now handle this issue, if this error persists, you might try deleting any trailing whitespace from the gene/protein/metabolite names in your data tables.